Healthy Taco Casserole

 Make this quick and easy taco casserole right in your skillet.
 One pan dinner for the win!

-1. Brown the turkey and veggies
+1. Brown the Turkey and Veggies

 Start by heating a large, oven-safe skillet over medium-high heat.
 Add the ground turkey and cook, breaking it up as it cooks for 3-4 minutes.